 I would also suggest not using canned peaches for two reasons:

 - They can be too sweet, especially if packed in syrup.

 - Canned peaches are really soft and will most definitely break down into mush when you knead your dough.

 If you love fresh fruit and you love scones, then you will really, really love this flavor combination!
 They are almost as good as our blueberry lemon scones.
 Almost!

 To make sure your recipe is a success, here are some tips:

 - Use fresh, ripe peaches whenever possible.
 They are easy to peel and when really ripe, easy to remove pit too.

 - Have a pastry blender handy- this is one of our must-have baking tools when cutting in butter.

 How to Make Peach Scones

 Our recipe is really very easy!
 Don't be afraid to try this- I know you can do it!
-Follow these simple instructions and you'll have a warm fresh treat in no time!
+Follow these simple instructions and by the time your tea kettle is ready, you'll have a warm fresh scone in no time!